Learn how to secure your Azure web app by implementing authentication and authorization using Azure Active Directory.

 Learn the intermediate-level skills needed to design Azure web and mobile apps for any organization, using the Azure Web Apps and Mobile Apps services.
 Instructor Sharon Bennett, a Microsoft Certified Solutions Expert, covers securing mobile and web apps with Azure Active Directory, creating WebJobs to script tasks such as queue processing and file maintenance, and extending mobile apps with custom code.
 Plus, learn how to update, back up, and restore your Azure apps.

 As an intermediate-level course, an existing understanding of the Azure platform is required.
-After completing the training, IT professionals will also be better prepared for Microsoft exam 70-534: Architecting MS Azure Solutions.
+After completing the training, IT professionals will also be better prepared for Azure certification.

 - Create Azure web apps